 1. Share the Duties

 As you will have to feed your little one often, it is only wise that you ask your partner to help you to take care of some of the household responsibilities.
-If you are breastfeeding, you can ask your spouse to do other baby related chores, like changing the baby’s diapers, making him sleep, or taking care of him while you sleep.
-If you are using formula, your partner can take a turn with feeding the child.
+If you are breastfeeding, you can ask your spouse to do other baby-related chores, like changing the baby’s diapers, making him sleep, or taking care of him while you sleep.
+If you are using formula milk or express breastmilk, your partner can take turns with feeding the child.
 You can also ask him to take care of household duties, this way you won’t have to do everything on your own.
-You will have fewer responsibilities, you will get better sleep and hence may not feel tired.
+You will have fewer responsibilities, will get better sleep and hence may not feel tired.

 2. Synchronize Sleep Schedules

 Try to adjust your sleep schedule according to your baby’s sleep schedule.
-In the initial months, it will be hard no doubt, but once you know when your baby sleeps and for how long, change your sleep pattern accordingly.
-Sleep when your baby sleep.
-This way you will get enough rest and your health won’t be affected.
+In the initial months, it will be hard, no doubt, but once you know when your baby sleeps and for how long, change your sleep pattern accordingly.
+Sleep when your baby sleep – that’s the golden rule.
+This way you will get enough rest, and your health won’t be affected.

 3. Plan Your Day Well

 If you are mindful of your baby’s sleeping pattern, you will be able to plan your day accordingly.
 Keep a note of how many hours he sleeps.
 Sleep for some time or get some important things done.
 Once you get a hang on your baby’s sleep pattern, you will be able to manage everything.
 Your sleep, your tasks, and your baby too.